jaspervdj/turnstyle/README.md

 # Design Principles

- -  Lean towards pixel art but allow larger graphics as well
- -  Integers should be represented by areas, so 0 does not have a literal equivalent
+In roughly this order:

+1. Above all, in the spirit of Lambda calculus, the specification must be simple and unambigious.
+     -  Have a single numeric type that support exact as well as inexact operations.
+     -  Referential transparency will allow users to share and reuse images.
+     -  Prefer Church encoding over adding new built-in types where possible.
+2. Preserve the suspension of disbelief concerning using this for real
+    programs:
+     -  Allow for building fast compilers, type systems and tooling.
+     -  Have an extensible system for primitives so things like networking and file IO can be added in.
+     -  An Array type could be added for efficiency, since there is no good way to build _O(1)_ indexing using Church encoding.
- -  Allow relative creative in freedom in color choice and images
+3. Allow plenty of creative freedom in the choice of colors and shapes.
- -  But also ensure it is possible to create very dense images
+     -  Make sure it possible to create very dense images where specific pixels are reused in several expressions.
- -  Allow users to implement and share code that looks like specific images
- -  A relatively large number of primops should be possible so we can actually write real programs.
-This lead to using at least two numbers for primops.
+4. Represent integers as areas as a nod to Piet (as a side effect, 0 does not exist as a literal).

 [continuation-passing style]: https://en.wikipedia.org/wiki/Continuation-passing_style
 [esoteric programming language]: https://en.wikipedia.org/wiki/Esoteric_programming_language